Exclusive hedge funds crack open door to Main Street

 "Being able to add some hedge fund DNA to the 401(k) market is going to be an essential benefit for investors as well as the hedge funds that are participating," said Averell Mortimer, chief executive officer of Arden Asset Management, which raised more than $1 billion for its liquid alternatives fund sold through Fidelity.

 Private equity funds are also eyeing the retail space.
-David Rubenstein, co-founder of industry giant The Carlyle Group (CG.O), said that there will be a time for private clients to enter his types of funds, adding "that will be an enormous growth opportunity for people like us."
+David Rubenstein, co-founder of industry giant The Carlyle Group, said that there will be a time for private clients to enter his types of funds, adding "that will be an enormous growth opportunity for people like us."

 But for hedge funds, getting into the liquid alternatives space early could also be a defensive play, as big institutional investors start to push back against high fees and returns that sometimes fail to beat the stock market indices.